Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

  # **Code Explaination**:man_teacher:
  [For more detailed explanation refer here](https://github.com/Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/blob/master/Code.md)

-   * All the functions and classes are implemented [here](https://github.com/Sushmitha-Katti/PyTNet).
-This contains each and every modules called.
+   * All the functions and classes are implemented [here](https://github.com/Sushmitha-Katti/PyTNet). **PyTNet, A deep neural net Libraby Built on top of Pytorch**
    * First Mount the drive
    * Clone the PytNet repo.
 Install all necessary library.
    * Unzip the data